thehsansaeed/Sample-Employee-Data/README.md

 Contributions to enhance or expand this dataset are welcome.
 If you have additional data to contribute or suggestions for improvement, feel free to open an issue or submit a pull request.

 # License
 The dataset in this repository is provided under the [MIT License](https://github.com/thehsansaeed/Sample-Employee-Data/blob/main/LICENSE).
-Please refer to the LICENSE file for more information.